fleetdm/fleet/docs/Contributing/Run-Locally-Built-Fleetd.md

 ### Modify the Fleetd code as needed

 ### Build and run locally.
-In order to use a local version we need to create a local TUF service that will point the installer to take the local Fleetd (Instead of the official one)
+In order to use a local version we need to create a local TUF service that will point the installer to take the local Fleetd (instead of the official one).
 More details on TUF testing is here: https://github.com/fleetdm/fleet/tree/main/tools/tuf/test